 Kashmir sapphires have a superior ‘cornflower’ blue hue to them with a mysterious and almost sleepy quality.
 These inclusions scatter light in a way that gives the stone a soft, glowing appearance, some enthusiasts describe this as "blue velvet”.

-Cheffins is offering a stunning Kashmir sapphire ring in the forthcoming Jewellery, Silver and Watches sale on 21st November (Lot 171, pictured above).
+Cheffins has just sold a stunning Kashmir sapphire ring in its November Jewellery, Silver and Watches sale (Lot 171, pictured above), achieving a hammer price of £260,000 after fierce bidding.
 It is accompanied by a report from Gübelin, dated 14th October 2024, stating the weight of the sapphire to be 5.79ct (weighed), origin Kashmir, with no indication of heating.
 A separate report from the Gem and pearl laboratory conducted in September 2024 also states the origin to be Kashmir with no evidence of heat treatment.
-The beautiful ring has a catalogue estimate of £40,000-£60,000.